jacobsnider/frankBot/README.md

 ## DESCRIPTION

-frankBot is a discord bot that generates gifs of the character Frank Reynolds from the television show *It's Always Sunny In Philadelphia*.
-Using the command `!frank` the bot will search the Tenor API to find all gifs related to Frank Reynolds and then post one randomly to the channel where the command was received.
+frankBot is a Discord bot that generates gifs of the character Frank Reynolds from the television show *It's Always Sunny In Philadelphia*.
+Using the command `!frank` the bot will search the Tenor API to find all gifs related to Frank Reynolds and then post one randomly to the Discord channel where the command was received.

 ## FEATURES